What are the Goals of SQL Tuning?

 - Adding WHERE conditions to allow for partition elimination

-- Removing of unreferenced columns and expression from the select list (could help to cut joins)
+- Removing unreferenced columns and expressions from the select list (could help to cut joins)

 - Converting outer joins into inner joins